 Ironic Nickname: The crew's getaway driver, Twitch, is solid as a rock (his model has no animations).

 I Shall Taunt You: The Special SWAT units will taunt you with various lines before attacking you and even have lines that play out if they down you.
 The Cloaker in particular has a taunt that is Leaning on the Fourth Wall by telling you to "go cry on the fourm like bitch you are" after he downs you.
+The Commissar also taunts you in the Hotline Miami heist, though his threats and taunts sound more childlike than threatening.

 Jack-of-All-Trades: Possible, but in a different way to PAYDAY: The Heist.
 Since it's impossible to master all classes like PAYDAY 1, the closest a player can come to this is to be a mix of all; players cannot even master one class entirely, as acing all abilities requires 145 points against a cap of 120.

 Joke Weapon: A bundle of cash can be used as a melee weapon.
 As one would expect, killing an enemy with a wad of cash takes forever, but it comes with a fast wind-up, quick swing, and a funny-yet-satisfying "whap!" noise.
+The Hoxton Breakout update also adds a toothbrush sharpened into a form of a shiv that barely injures foes, but can be spammed with lightning speed if you don't charge it up.

 Justified Tutorial: While completely optional, there is a mission at the safe house where upon visiting it for the first time, you're given a message by Bain about arriving at the safe house and he explains how certain things work (grabbing loot bags, taking loose money, putting on your mask, picking locks, CrimeNet, and so on).
 The trip to the safe house is due to you moving to Washington D.C. and needing a place to lie low after doing a heist.
 Luckily, you don't have to endure the tutorial when coming back to the safe house.